Daniel-Chacha/se-assignment-1-setting-up-your-developer-environment-Daniel-Chacha/README.md

 #Submission:
 Submit your document and GitHub repository link through the designated platform or email to the instructor by the specified deadline.

-#Evaluation Criteria:**
-- Completeness and accuracy of setup documentation.
-- Effectiveness of version control implementation.
-- Appropriateness of tools selected for the project requirements.
-- Clarity of reflection on challenges and solutions encountered.
-- Adherence to submission guidelines and deadlines.

-Note: Feel free to reach out for clarification or assistance with any aspect of the assignment.